Skip to content

 I was surprised by how many American accents I heard in Accra.
 They were doctors, lawyers, retired schoolteachers, counselors, and other walks of life.
 One was a Fulbright scholar who had taught in Philly before settling in Accra.
 I encountered them in hotel elevators and lounging poolside.

 Estimates are that as many as 1,500 Black American expats have moved into the country since 2020.
 The venerable African American Association of Ghana has more than 300 paid members.
-Many of them use the phrase “Blaxit” — a play off of “Brexit,” a phrase used to describe the Britain’s exit from the European Union in 2020 — to refer the exodus of Black Americans to Africa.
+Many of them use the phrase “Blaxit” — a play off of “Brexit,” a word used to describe Britain’s exit from the European Union in 2020 — to refer the exodus of Black Americans to Africa.

 When I spoke with the group’s members during my visit, over and over they told me that racism was a key factor in their decision to leave America.
 Here in this deeply impoverished nation, expats have found the peace and contentment that eluded them in the United States.